appie2go/DomainObjects/readme.md

 }
 ```

-**Important:** This classed is based on the principle that a value object's values **do never change!** Do **not** change the values of a value-object's.
-Instead, **create a new instance of the value-object with the new values** or concider implementing the `entity<T>` class.
-If the values of a value-object are changed, the ==, != and .Equals(x) do not work properly any-more.
-This behavior is by design!!
+**Important:** This class is based on the principle that a value object's values **never change!** Do **not** change the value of a value-object.
+Instead, **create a new instance of the value-object with the new value** or consider implementing the `entity<T>` class.
+If the values of a value-object are changed, the ==, != and .Equals(x) will not work correctly any-more.
+This behaviour is by design!!

-Read about the filosofy of value objects in [this blog-post](https://medium.com/@abstarreveld/implementing-custom-data-types-in-c-23b904cfd4ae?source=friends_link&sk=49b6e15098bd4bb45d5c6ac87c94e5ef).
+Read about the philosophy of value objects in [this blog-post](https://medium.com/@abstarreveld/implementing-custom-data-types-in-c-23b904cfd4ae?source=friends_link&sk=49b6e15098bd4bb45d5c6ac87c94e5ef).

-## How to create a value-type with multiple values:
+## How to create a value-type with multiple values

 Create it by implementing the `Value<T1, T2, etc.>` class: